astroyh/3D-Diffusion-Research-Hub/README.md

 # 🌐 3D-Diffusion-Research-Hub

-A curated list of papers and their respective codebases centered around 3D generation based on diffusion models.
+An awesome list of papers and their respective codebases centered around 3D generation based on diffusion models.
 If you're a researcher, student, or simply someone interested in this field, this repository should be your go-to place!

 ---
 ### 📖 Table of Contents